apocalyptech/choosable/README.md

-The book *To Be Or Not To Be* features a book-within-a-book called *The Murder of Gonzago* which uses a completely separate page numbering scheme from the rest of the book.
+The book *To Be Or Not To Be* features a book-within-a-book called *The Murder of Gonzago* which uses a completely separate page numbering scheme than the rest of the book.
 It's a full 24 pages (including "cover") right inbetween the real pages 414 and 415.
 The pages are numbered with a special system where page 1 is "G001" and page 21 is "G021", etc.